Probate Q&A Series

 Starting a Summary Ejectment Action

-After securing the order of possession, the personal representative uses the summary ejectment process.
-This process follows Chapter 42 Article 2 of the North Carolina General Statutes.
+A personal representative seeking to remove a tenant generally uses the summary ejectment process.
+This process follows Chapter 42 Article 3 of the North Carolina General Statutes.
 Under N.C.
-Gen. Stat. § 42-27, the representative must serve the tenant with a notice to vacate.
-If the tenant fails to leave, the representative files a summary ejectment complaint in magistrate court.
-A judge then issues a judgment for possession and a warrant of removal.
+Gen. Stat. § 42-26, summary ejectment is available in the circumstances listed by statute.
+If applicable notice requirements are satisfied and the tenant fails to leave, the personal representative files a summary ejectment complaint in small claims court before a magistrate.
+A judicial official then may enter judgment for possession, after which the clerk may issue a writ of possession.
 The county sheriff enforces the eviction.

 Key Points to Remember

-• Only the court-appointed personal representative may evict tenants from probate property.
+• Only the court-appointed personal representative may act on behalf of the probate estate in seeking to recover possession of estate property.

 Contact Pierce Law Group for Help